 - HMMs do this by listening to you talk, breaking it down into small units (typically 10-20 milliseconds), and comparing it to pre-recorded speech to figure out which phoneme you uttered in each unit (a phoneme is the smallest unit of speech).
 The program then examines the sequence of phonemes and uses statistical analysis to determine the most likely words and sentences you were speaking.

 The next and hardest step of NLP is the understanding part.

 - First, the computer must comprehend the meaning of each word.
 It tries to figure out whether the word is a noun or a verb, whether it’s in the past or present tense, and so on.
 This is called Part-of-Speech tagging (POS).

 - A lexicon (a vocabulary) and a set of grammatical rules are also built into NLP systems.
 The most difficult part of NLP is understanding.

 - The machine should be able to grasp what you said by the conclusion of the process.
 There are several challenges in accomplishing this when considering problems such as words having several meanings (polysemy) or different words having similar meanings (synonymy), but developers encode rules into their NLU systems and train them to learn to apply the rules correctly.

 Natural Language Generation (NLG):

-- NLG is much simpler to accomplish.
-NLG converts a computer’s artificial language into text and can also convert that text into audible speech using text-to-speech technology.
+NLG is much simpler to accomplish.
+NLG converts a computer’s machine-readable language into text and can also convert that text into audible speech using text-to-speech technology.

 - First, the NLP system identifies what data should be converted to text.
 If you asked the computer a question about the weather, it most likely did an online search to find your answer, and from there it decides that the temperature, wind, and humidity are the factors that should be read aloud to you.